 Joint supplements for dogs can help prevent common problems and manage existing joint conditions.
-There are many different kinds on the market, so we look at the relative benefits of each.
+We examine their relative benefits since many different kinds are on the market.

-You may be surprised to learn that, although joint conditions usually present once the dog is fully grown and often later in life, they have their origins in puppyhood.
+You may be surprised to learn that although joint conditions usually present once the dog is fully grown and often later in life, they originate in puppyhood.

 Several factors can cause joint problems, but we can do something about our diet and exercise.